mykola-mokhnach/Appium-iOS-Inspector/README.md

 Known Issues
 ------------

-If the inspector fails load the page source even though Appium session is running on localhost and you observe a CORS error in Chrome console then it might happen because of a known [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=67743).
+If the inspector fails to load the page source even though Appium session is running on localhost and you observe a CORS error in Chrome console then it might happen because of a known [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=67743).
 Visit the issue link to get more information on possible workarounds.

 License
 -------